sajinamatya/Chatbot-with-google-search-/README.md

 - Streamlit for the amazing web framework
 - Google Custom Search API for search functionality
-- OpenAI/Anthropic for LLM capabilities
+- Gemini API for LLM capabilities

 **Note**: Remember to keep your API keys secure and never commit them to version control.
 Always use environment variables or secure secret management systems.